tetra-concepts-llc/spark-training-vm/README.md

 8. if you really want to impress us, figure out who is the person that sent the most emails that had the term "fbi" in the body of the email...

 ## Data
-We have a small dataset of 4 executives from Enron:
+We have a small data-set of 4 executives from Enron:

 1. Kenneth Lay
 2. Jeffrey Skilling